 Dr Maxine Woolhouse

 Maxine is a feminist and critical social psychologist.
-Her research interests are in the area of gender, social class and eating practices.
+Her research interests are in the area of gender, social class, eating practices and critical perspectives on 'obesity'.

 Dr Michalis Kakos

 Michalis's research and teaching experience cover the areas of citizenship and intercultural education, inclusive education and special educational needs.
 The aspect of schooling that Michalis is particularly interested in is the interaction between students and teachers and its role in young people's self-concept and socialisation.

 Dr Paula Singleton